Chapter 20:

 Noah giggled, already half-asleep by the time I tucked him under the blankets.
 I kissed his forehead and quietly shut the door behind me.

-By the time I returned to the study, Victor was already there—pacing, as usual.
-He always had a restless energy about him, he had a habbit of coming to our residence with some gifts for Noah.
+By the time I got to the office, Victor was already there.
+He always had a restless energy around him, he had a habbit of coming to our residence with some gifts for Noah.
 Of course most of his visits were mostly about his new bussiness ideas and asking for financial support.
 But don't get me wrong.
 He is not a bad person and Noah likes to spend time with him, so we are always welcoming him here with open arms.
+Though usually he informs about his visits beforehand.

-But for some reason, tonight something felt different than usually.
+Tonight something felt different.
 He didn’t even greet me.
 His jaw was tight, movements too quick, his eyes sharper than I remembered.
 There was something beneath the surface, something frayed and volatile.

 We sat down.